SioKCronin/sio_dojo/README.md

 # Study

-My studies are organized in the following umbrella arenas:
+My studies are organized under the following umbrellas:

 * philosopy of mind
 * machine learning